 Certain of our locations have assets and liabilities denominated in currencies other than their functional currencies.
 We enter into foreign currency forward exchange contracts to offset the transaction gains or losses associated with some of these assets and liabilities.
-For such assets and liabilities without offsetting foreign currency forward exchange contracts, a 10 percent adverse change in the underlying foreign currency exchange rates would reduce our pre-tax income by approximately \$73.9 million.
+For such assets and liabilities without offsetting foreign currency forward exchange contracts, a 10 percent adverse change in the underlying foreign currency exchange rates would reduce our pre-tax income by approximately \$61.6 million.

 We record all derivatives on the balance sheet at fair value regardless of the purpose for holding them.
 The use of foreign currency forward exchange contracts allows us to manage transactional exposure to exchange rate fluctuations as the gains or losses incurred on these contracts will offset, in whole or in part, losses or gains on the underlying foreign currency exposure.
 Derivatives that are not designated as hedges for accounting purposes are adjusted to fair value through earnings.
-For derivatives that are hedges, depending on the nature of the hedge, changes in fair value are either offset by changes in the fair value of the hedged assets, liabilities, or firm commitments through earnings or recognized in Other comprehensive income (loss) until the hedged item is derivative's change in fair value in earnings immediately.
-There was no impact on earnings due to ineffective hedges in 2023, 2022, or 2021.
+For derivatives that are hedges, depending on the nature of the hedge, changes in fair value are either offset by changes in the fair value of the hedged assets, liabilities, or firm commitments through earnings or recognized in Other comprehensive income (loss) until the hedged item is recognized in earnings.
+We recognize the ineffective portion of a derivative's change in fair value in earnings immediately.
+There was no impact on earnings due to ineffective hedges in 2024, 2023, or 2022.
 A hypothetical 10 percent adverse change in underlying foreign currency exchange rates associated with the hedged exposures and related contracts would not be significant to our financial condition or results of operations.